cornezuelo/basicFW/README.md

 It may be important to note down that `$this->_getManager()` will return a new instance of the class each time it's invoked.
 You should use a local variable if you want to work over the same instance of the class.

 You could also use the methods `$this->_getConfig('config_key');` for accessing config variables of the app, and `$this->_getParam('param_key');` for accessing your parameters.
 Both types of global variables are defined in the `config/config.php` file.

+Also, you can render paths trough the method `$this->_getPath('route_alias', $params)`, beeing params optional and an array of parameters to be injected in the route.

 You have got access to twig through `$this->twig` in the controllers as well.
 Usually you would want to do a `echo $this->twig->render()` at the end of your actions in order to render your view.